BurkovBA/BurkovBA.github.io/content/blog/2022-08-21-1/index.md

 months, working with objects, discussed in this post and "rehydrate" a very clear, but somewhat condensed 4.5-page paper into a much larger blog post.

+In this post I will present 4 seemingly different algorithms: symmetric NMF, k-means, biclustering and spectral clustering via normalized cuts method.
+I will establish the correspondence between all 4 methods and show that essentially they represent variations of the same mathematics.

 ## 1. Introduction to NMF and k-means

 ### NMF and recommender systems